China–Lebanon relations: Initial hostility and first relations (1949–1972)

 Lebanese-American doctor Ma Haide (born George Hatem), was the first foreigner to become a citizen of the newly formed People's Republic of China in 1949; he was the only Westerner to fight for the Chinese Red Army.

-Lebanon did not recognise the Communist Party as the central authority of the People's Republic of China following its formation in 1949.
+Lebanon did not recognise the Chinese Communist Party (CCP) as the central authority of the People's Republic of China following its formation in 1949.
 China, who backed the North Korean troops against the US forces in the Korean War in 1951, was labelled an "aggressor" by Lebanon following their intervention.
 In the 1950s, Lebanon's relations with China were hostile, as they looked to strengthen ties with the West and the US.
 Following the Bandung Conference in 1955, China and Lebanon negotiated a trade agreement; this was the first sign of positive relations between the two countries.

 The two countries first established diplomatic relations on 9 November 1971; Lebanon became one of the first countries to formally establish relations with China.
 In 1972, China opened a branch of the National Bank of China in Beirut, Lebanon.
 Later that year, a trade agreement was established, following a visit to Beijing by the Lebanese Minister of Foreign Affairs, Khalil Abou Hamad.
-Due to the outbreak of the Lebanese Civil War, further developments in the relations between the two countries were delayed until the early-2000s.
+Due to the outbreak of the Lebanese Civil War, further developments in the relations between the two countries were delayed until the early 2000s.